metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 To have such a layout, both constraints `sizes` and `images`must be empty list.

 A `filesystemlayout` will have the following properties

+### Reinstall

+The current reinstall implementation the metal-hammer detects during the installation on which disk the OS was installed and reports back to the metal-api the Report struct which has two properties `primarydisk` and `ospartition`.
+Both fields are not required anymore because the logic is now shifted to the `filesystemlayout` definition.
+If `Disk.WipeOnReinstall` is set to true, this disk will be wiped, default is false and is preserved.

+### Handling of s2-xlarge machines

+These machines are a bit special compared to our `c1-*` machines because they have rotating hard disks for the mass storage purpose.
+The downside is that the on board SATA-DOM has the same naming as the HDDs and can not be specified as the first /dev/sda disk because all HDDs are also /dev/sd* disks.
+Therefore we had a special SATA-DOM detection algorithm inside metal-hammer which simply checks for the smallest /dev/sd disk and took this to install the OS.

+This is not possible with the current approach, but we figured out that the SATA-DOM is always `/dev/sde`.
+So we can create a special `filesystemlayout` where the installations is made on this disk.

 ```go
 // FilesystemLayout to be created on the given machine